musicmetadata/territories/README.md

 ![GitHub](https://img.shields.io/github/license/musicmetadata/territories)
 ![PyPI](https://img.shields.io/pypi/v/music-metadata-territories)

-A very simple library for dealing with territory hierarchies used in music metadata, currently primarily focused on CISAC TIS.
+A simple library for dealing with territory hierarchies used in music metadata, currently primarily focused on CISAC TIS.

 It loads the territories and hierarchies from CSV files, made from Excel